Phone-GWP-group

 Reusable packaging, besides lasting significantly longer (meaning lower overall costs), can be enhanced using inserts and dividers

-The disadvantages of returnable packaging is that there is a significantly greater upfront cost due to the materials used and also the requirement for additional inventory to ensure there is sufficient for use in all parts of the supply chain.
+The disadvantages of returnable packaging include a significantly higher up-front cost due to the materials used and the need for additional inventory to ensure sufficient stock across the entire supply chain.

-When not in use, the returnable packaging is also likely to take up considerably more space than single trip (which is usually supplied unassembled), leading to higher storage / warehousing costs (at least until the majority of containers are in the supply chain).
+When not in use, the returnable packaging is likely to take up considerably more space than single-trip packaging (which is usually supplied unassembled), leading to higher storage and warehousing costs (at least until most containers are within the supply chain).

-Certain systems, however, such as Rapitainer, can be folded flat and therefore returned at relatively low cost to alleviate this issue.
+Specific systems, however, such as Rapitainer, can be folded flat and therefore returned at relatively low cost, alleviating this issue.

-Finally, they are less flexible to changes in requirements (i.e. new products or components that are different in size), although this can be mitigated by the use of internal dividers and dunnage.
+Finally, they are less flexible to changes in requirements (e.g., new products or components that are different in size), although the use of internal dividers and dunnage can mitigate this.

 Closed loop packaging containers